Frogmouth/jQuery.Wishlist/documentation/WISHLIST.md

 	+   **Definition** : Testi di default
 	+   **Default** :  `{ noCookies : "Questa funzione è utilizzabile solo con cookies attivi.", add : "Aggiungi ",remove : "Rimuovi "}`

+####Method

+There are some local methods that allow to altering or extending the behavior of the plugin.
+By default all of this methods value is `null`, you can sat a function that override or extend the default behavior.

+**Important:** Up to *version **1.2.1*** this method not override method's behavior!
+**Methods override end extended documentation coming soon...**